nasesmae/Bank-Customer-Churn-Prediction/README.md

 ## Comparison models by ROC-curve
 ![image](assets/Comparison_models_by_ROC_AUC.png)

+As you can see the Random Forest model is more precise than others.

 ## Feature importance
 This highlights the features that have the most significant impact on the model's performance.